Theodore Paleologus

 Theodore Paleologus (Teodoro Paleologo; c.
-1560 – 21 January 1636) was a 16th and 17th-century Italian nobleman, soldier and assassin.
+1560 – 21 January 1636) was a 16th and 17th-century Greek nobleman, soldier and assassin.
 According to the genealogy presented on Theodore's tombstone, he was a direct male-line descendant of the Palaiologos dynasty, which had ruled the Byzantine Empire from 1259 to its fall in 1453.
 Though most of the figures in the genealogy can be verified to have been real historical figures, the veracity of his imperial descent is uncertain.

-Born in Pesaro around 1560, Theodore was forced into exile after being convicted for the attempted murder of man called Leone Ramusciatti.
+Born in Pesaro around 1560, Theodore was forced into exile after being convicted for the attempted murder of a man called Leone Ramusciatti.
 He lived in exile for many years and went on to become a proficient soldier and hired assassin.
 In 1597, Theodore arrived in London, hired by the authorities of the Republic of Lucca to kill a man named Alessandro Antelminelli.
 After failing to track down Antelminelli, Theodore stayed in England, possibly for the rest of his life.

 In 1600, Theodore was hired by Henry Clinton, the Earl of Lincoln, ostensibly as "Master of the Horse" but in reality probably as a henchman and assassin.
 At the time, Clinton was perhaps the most hated nobleman in the entire country.
 Theodore probably accompanied Clinton on his visits around the country, most of them having to do with Clinton's frequent battles with the law.
 In Clinton's service, Theodore also met the famous captain and explorer John Smith, whom he gradually helped introduce back into society after Smith had elected to live as a recluse.

 While living in Plymouth in 1628, Theodore was offered employment by the Duke of Buckingham, George Villiers, almost as hated as the now deceased Earl of Lincoln, but Villiers was assassinated soon thereafter.
 Theodore was then invited by a Sir Nicholas Lower to stay with him at his house, Clifton Hall, in Landulph, Cornwall.
 There, Theodore lived until his death in 1636.
 He was buried at Landulph and was survived by five of the six or seven children whom he had with his wife, Mary Balls.
 Of these children, only Ferdinand Paleologus, who later emigrated to Barbados, is known to have had children of his own.